Complexlity/multimedia-app/src/writeup.md

 <input type="search" value={search} onChange={(e) => setSearch(e.target.value)}>
 ```

-6. Create a function that takes a string and searches through the 'data' array and only return files whose items names are contained in the search string
+6. Create a function that takes a string and searches through the 'data' array and only returns files whose items names are contained in the search string

 ```jsx
 function searchByName(search, data){